-(AS the leader and family portions are read, post their puzzle pieces on the main puzzle board.)
+(As the leader and family portions are read, post their puzzle pieces on the main puzzle board.)

 Member #13: Our leaders, both the troop leaders as well as those girls who volunteer for leadership positions within the troop, hold us accountable to being a better person and help to lead the way with their own behavior.

-Member #14: The support of our families is critical building good character and becoming the best person we can be.
+Member #14: The support of our families is critical to building good character and becoming the best person we can be.

 THANK YOU FOR COMPLETING OUR PUZZLE! (all said together)